AJ987654321/TSwD-portfolio-akihikoj/README.md

 5. Filtered out 2019 data because that lacks Japan's data since it was the main driver of Asian average ratio.
    If I use all the data in the dataset, Asian unhealthiness looks to improve, but it is because that Japanese data is lacked.
    Therefore, I have filtered out the data of 2019 to avoid misinterpretation.
+6. Set the minimum as 30
+   I have cut of the areas below 30 because the minimum value over time was 30.
+This emphasize the differences among regions.

 Those changes could explain that the Asia was the unhelthiest region over time.